 How to clear off a car window in just a few seconds.

 How to Defrost Car Windows

-There’s nothing more frustrating than hopping into your car when you’re running late, and looking at a windshield covered in frost and ice.
+There’s nothing more frustrating than hopping into your car when you’re running late and looking at a windshield covered in frost and ice.
 It’s going to take so long to make sure that car window is completely defrosted and clear before having to head out—which is not what you want on a day that your alarm clock fails you.
 Is there a better (and faster!) way to clear off a car window?

-Why, yes, there actually is.
+Well, yes, there actually is.
 There’s a super easy trick for how to defrost your car window in mere seconds, decreasing your wait time and increasing your chances of getting where you need to go in a reasonable amount of time.

 See this game-changing winter hack in action: